QuantumFusion-network/qf-solochain/README.md

 ```

 ### Prepare the key for validator and collator modes
-No all nodes can generate the key as
+Not all nodes can generate the key as
 ```bash
 ./target/debug/qf-node key generate-node-key
 ```